 Home Inspector Qualifications

-Presently there are around 13 Associations operating in Ontario that deal with the home Inspection Industry.
+In 2012 there were around 13 Associations operating in Canada that deal with the home Inspection Industry.
+Due to the way the assosications are structured, and intertwined, this can be distilled down to just six.

 The first thing to understand is the if a Home Inspector is not a member of any association, then they are not held to any level of accountability save for recourse to the law.